17 Best Laundry Tips, Tricks, and Hacks of All Time

 Instead of using expensive cold water detergents for delicates and fine sweaters use baby shampoo.
 The results with be the same, and the cost considerably less.

 If you want to keep your white laundry stain-free and brilliantly white without using chlorine bleach, here’s a secret: From time to time, fill the washing machine with the hottest water available.
 Add 1 cup Cascade automatic dishwasher powder and 1 cup washing soda.
 Add washable whites, allowing to agitate for a few minutes.
-Turn the machine off and allow to soak at least three hours.
+Turn the machine off and allow items to soak at least three hours.
 Overnight is fine.
 Finish cycle and dry as usual.